 To set an action, expand the “Recommendation” tab to either choose “clean” or “ignore”.

-Click on “Clean Now” at the bottom of the page to begin the cleaning process.
+Click on “Clean Now” at the bottom of the page to begin the repair process.

 If Steam still doesn’t open, continue to the next method.